CSCfi/csc-user-guide/docs/support/tutorials/julia.md

-# Running Julia jobs on Puhti and Mahti clusters
+# Running Julia jobs on Puhti, Mahti and LUMI clusters
-Instructions for running serial, parallel, and GPU jobs with Julia on Puhti and Mahti clusters.
+Instructions for running serial, parallel, and GPU jobs with Julia on Puhti, Mahti and LUMI clusters.

 [TOC]

 ## Introduction
-These instructions are adapted from the general instructions of [**running jobs**](../../computing/running/getting-started.md) on Puhti and Mahti.
+These instructions are adapted from the general instructions of running jobs on [Puhti and Mahti](../../computing/running/getting-started.md) and on [LUMI](https://docs.lumi-supercomputer.eu/runjobs/).
 Furthermore, we assume general knowledge about the [**Julia Language**](../../apps/julia.md) environment.
 For further reading about parallel and high-performance computing with Julia, we recommend the [Julia for high-performance scientific computing](https://enccs.github.io/Julia-for-HPC) from ENCCS and the [A brief tour of Julia for high-performance computing](https://forem.julialang.org/wikfeldt/a-brief-tour-of-julia-for-high-performance-computing-5deb) written by Kjartan Thor Wikfeldt.
 CSC training also has a [quick introduction and tutorial](https://github.com/csc-training/julia-introduction) to Julia.